MicrosoftDocs/msteams-docs/msteams-platform/resources/partner-apps-for-moodle.md

 # Partner apps for Moodle

-Microsoft Store provides certified Partner apps for Moodle, which validates all Softwares as Service (SaaS) offerings.
+Microsoft Store provides all the certified Partner apps for Moodle, which validates Softwares as Service (SaaS) offerings.

 ## Key benefits of Partner apps for Moodle